kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 Listen: in your eyes I sense
-an air of a genteel woman, even the sun itself bathes in the aura of you spectacular fierceness!
+an air of a genteel woman, even the sun itself bathes in the aura of your spectacular fierceness!

+Hold my hands with those delicate, rose colored hands of yours, and let me see you smile with those glistening mauve lips of yours.

 * * * * *